Defence of doctoral thesis

 Also keep in mind that:

-At least three weeks in advance, the thesis must be available in order for it to be possible for academia and the public to examine it before the thesis defence.
+The thesis must be available in order for academia and the public to be able to examine it before the thesis defence.
 This is done by the notification (“spikning”) and registration in LUCRIS.

-- three copies of the printed thesis are submitted to the reception of Lund University Library (UB).
+• submit three copies of the printed thesis to the reception of Lund University Library (UB).

-- One copy of the printed thesis is to be submitted to the faculty office together with the receipt of the submitted theses from UB.
+• submit one copy of the printed thesis to the faculty office together with the receipt obtained from the UB.

-Please remember to submit an abstract in both English and Swedish in LUCRIS.
-And don’t forget to add relations in LUCRIS e.g. to articles in a compilation thesis or to your degree project.
+• to add "Relations" in LUCRIS e.g. to articles in a compilation thesis or to your degree project.

 How to register and publish a full text - ub.lu.se